translate/amagama-updater/conf/README.rst

 * Processes e.g. moz2po to execute before import
 * Cleanups
 * Prep scripts, we have some wget like snippets that are run to find the actual upstream Git repos
+* How to checkout branches e.g. FxOS 2.0, 2.1, etc